 Frequently Asked Questions

-Now that Mountain Vista residency programs are accredited by the Accreditation Council for Graduate Medical Education (ACGME), we will be participating in the National Resident Matching Program (NRMP)/Electronic Residency Application Service (ERAS) process.
-All applicants (MD & DO) will need to apply to our programs through this process.
+Now that Mountain Vista residency programs are accredited by the Accreditation Council for Graduate Medical Education (ACGME), will you be accepting MD applicants?

 How long are audition/sub-i rotations?